 - The aim is to get the return on net sales as high as possible.
 This could be achieved by reducing the costs of the product by design or production efficiency, by reducing overheads or by increasing the selling price and sales volume, if the market will permit.

-- One off items should be excluded from both revenue and operating profit, as the return on sales is a measure of the operating performance of the business.
+- One off items should be excluded from both revenue and operating income, as the return on sales is a measure of the operating performance of the business.